 Muscle building exercises at home

 Whether you're a complete beginner or an experienced athlete looking for a home routine, the principles remain the same: progressive tension, adequate protein, and smart recovery.
-In this massive guide, we'll explore not only the best exercises but also the physiology behind muscle growth, how to structure your week, nutrition tailored for home athletes, and the psychological tricks that keep you consistent.
+In this guide, we'll explore not only the best exercises but also the physiology behind muscle growth, how to structure your week, nutrition tailored for home athletes, and the psychological tricks that keep you consistent.
 We'll also debunk myths, compare home vs. gym, and give you sample routines that evolve as you get stronger.
 Let's dive deep into the world of muscle building exercises at home – no gym, no excuses.

 Why muscle building at home is scientifically effective